adhamalhossary/operationalizing-ml-on-azure/README.md

 (Workflow Taken from Udacity)

 ## Key Steps

+### Authentication

+There was no need to authenticate as i used the environemnt provided by Udacity where authentication was already done.

+### AutoML model

 *TODO*: Write a short discription of the key steps.
 Remeber to include all the screencasts required to demonstrate key steps.

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.